 We help them discern how to continue using their gifts, training, and experience for the salvation of souls and the greater glory of God.

-We try our best to help clergy converts find new employment so they can support themselves and their families.
+We help clergy converts find new employment so they can support themselves and their families.
 We help them re-discern their calling in the completely new context of being Catholic, and even help them revise their resumes and provide tips on their career transition.

 Most non-Catholic Christians have been misinformed about the teachings of the Catholic Faith.
-By sharing our published media and online resources, you are being an active part of the New Evangelization.
+By sharing our books, talks, and online resources, you can actively participate in the New Evangelization.
+Explore our website and visit our store for many great ideas.

-Let your priest and bishop know about our apostolate.
+Let your friends, family, priest, and bishop know about our apostolate and encourage them to subscribe to our newsletter.
 Often when non-Catholic Christians become interested in finding out about the Catholic Faith, they do not know where to turn.
-We want to help them.
+We want to help them!